MicrosoftDocs/sql-docs/docs/relational-databases/security/tutorial-getting-started-with-always-encrypted-enclaves.md

 ---
-title: "Tutorial: Always Encrypted with secure enclaves in SQL Server using HGS and SSMS"
+title: "Tutorial: Getting started with Always Encrypted with secure enclaves in SQL Server"
 description: This tutorial teaches you how to create a basic environment for Always Encrypted with secure enclaves in SQL Server, using Virtualization Based Security (VBS) enclaves and Host Guardian Service (HGS) for attestation.
 You will also learn how to encrypt data in-place, and issue rich confidential queries against encrypted columns using SQL Server Management Studio (SSMS). ms.custom: seo-lt-2019 ms.date: 12/09/2020